Warren Buffett's Berkshire Hathaway sees profit rise 23%

 Powered by

-READ: WARREN BUFFETT’S ANNULA LETTER TO BERKSHIRE HATHAWAY SHAREHOLDERS
+READ: WARREN BUFFETT’S ANNUAL LETTER TO BERKSHIRE HATHAWAY SHAREHOLDERS

 Berkshire runs a large insurance operation as well as railroad holdings, utilities, industrial manufacturers, retailers and even auto dealerships.
 It also holds large investments, especially in the stock market.